bhagi-kiran/fpga-design-flow/fpga_design_flow_documentation.md

 # FPGA DESIGN FLOW DOCUMENTATION

-*We've already summarised the process that exist in fpga design flow.
-To navigate click [here](fpga_design_flow_chart.md)* Now we gonna replicate the entire block diagram flow in this documentation
+***We've already summarised the process that exist in fpga design flow.
+To navigate click [here](fpga_design_flow_chart.md).
+Now we gonna replicate the entire block diagram flow in this documentation***

-**Design Code, Testbench Code and I/O Planning constraints are presented [here](source_codes.md)**
+***Design Code, Testbench Code and I/O Planning constraints are presented [here](source_codes.md)***

 ## CREATING PROJECT
 ![image](https://user-images.githubusercontent.com/115934581/219873306-1e6c9431-2853-41e9-977a-2bb6e3c5abf7.png)
 ![image](https://user-images.githubusercontent.com/115934581/219873375-33f748f5-8a1f-406d-b624-de164bd65ece.png)
 ![image](https://user-images.githubusercontent.com/115934581/219873786-1109afe9-9381-4ae3-a1d7-ffcfeca3cba8.png)
-- *The board we gonna use is NEXYS4 DDR, the reason is the constraint file we are using is belonging to this board.*
+- **The board we gonna use is NEXYS4 DDR, the reason is the constraint file we are using is belonging to this board.**
-- *If you dont gave digilent boards available in the boards section then you can install from this [link](https://digilent.com/reference/programmable-logic/guides/install-board-files).*
+- **If you dont gave digilent boards available in the boards section then you can install from this [link](https://digilent.com/reference/programmable-logic/guides/install-board-files).**
 ![image](https://user-images.githubusercontent.com/115934581/219873987-82405059-c5e8-46be-9c04-ebb6ab495dbf.png)

 ---